Followers

 Another Irish Soldier

-Guy Carleton was born on 3 September 1724 in Strabane, Ireland.
+Guy Carleton was born on September 3, 1724, in Strabane, Ireland.
 He was the son of a Protestant landholder.
-Yet, he was comfortable with the Roman Catholics who made up the populace and did not develop the same prejudices most of his contemporaries held.
-Carlton received a commission in the British Army at age 18 as an ensign in the 25th Regiment of Foot.
-Carleton was promoted Lieutenant two years later and served in the Jacobite Uprising in Scotland and the War of the Austrian Succession in Europe.
+However, he was comfortable with the Roman Catholics who comprised the local population and did not develop the same prejudices as most of his contemporaries.
+Carleton received a commission in the British Army at the age of 18 as an ensign in the 25th Regiment of Foot.
+He was promoted to Lieutenant two years later and served in the Jacobite Uprising in Scotland and the War of the Austrian Succession in Europe.

 British Infantry mid 18th Century